christopherAlberts/Hide_secret_text_in_a_message/README.md

  ```

-* Then click on the the GREEN "Run" arrow to run the program.
+* Then right click on the the file and select the GREEN "Run" arrow to run the program.

 ## How the program works